inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 </div>

-[1] Note that several European countries, including Belgium, now provide national projected CRSs that use the common ETRS89 datum (European Terrestrial Reference System 1989).
+[^1]: Note that several European countries, including Belgium, now
+    provide national projected CRSs that use the common ETRS89 datum (European Terrestrial Reference System 1989).
 An example is the Belgian CRS `EPSG:3812` (ETRS89 / Belgian Lambert 2008).

-[2] In the documentation of `projinfo`, we can read about the `--spatial-test` option: ‘*Specify how the area of use of coordinate operations found in the database are compared to the area of use specified explicitly with `--area` or `--bbox`, or derived implicitly from the area of use of the source and target CRS.
-By default, projinfo will only keep coordinate operations whose are of use is strictly within the area of interest (**contains** strategy).
+[^2]: In the documentation of `projinfo`, we can read about the
+    `--spatial-test` option: ‘*Specify how the area of use of coordinate operations found in the database are compared to the area of use specified explicitly with `--area` or `--bbox`, or derived implicitly from the area of use of the source and target CRS.
+By default, projinfo will only keep coordinate operations whose area of use is strictly within the area of interest (**contains** strategy).
     If using the **intersects** strategy, the spatial test is relaxed, and any coordinate operation whose area of use at least partly intersects the area of interest is listed.*’